AllStarCodeOrg/week0.day0.variables/README.md

 ### 2. Copying values

-What's the values of `pizza` and `burger` after the following code executes?
+What are the values of `pizza` and `burger` after the following code executes?

 ```
 let pizza = 5;